 Lora holds a BS from the University of Illinois at Champaign-Urbana and a MS from Bard College.
 She was one of the founders of the Friends of the Great Falls Discovery Center in Turner’s Falls, was a volunteer and board member of Pride Zone Youth Center in Northampton, and was the founder of the Progressive Christian Voice at First Churches of Northampton.
-She lives in Greenfield with her spouse and two young daughters.
+She serves on the Connecticut River Watershed Council, Partners for a Healthier Community, and United Way of Pioneer Valley boards.She lives in Greenfield with her spouse and two young daughters.

 Greg Richane comes to Leadership Pioneer Valley with a background in advocacy, events and community engagement.
 Most recently he worked as an organizer with the Federation of Protestant Welfare Agencies, where he mobilized human service professionals, clergy and others to advocate for the needs of New York’s most vulnerable residents.
 At FPWA, he deepened participation of the organization’s membership in policy advocacy, supporting committees and campaigns focused on a range of safety net, youth and health issues.
 His work on these issues strengthened budgetary and legislative outcomes at the city and state level, and helped lay groundwork for recent major reforms of NYC’s welfare and early education systems.